Psychology

 • PSY430: History and Systems of Psychology Capstone

-Students also choose four elective courses in psychology.
+Students also choose four elective courses from a list of offerings in linguistics, psychology and social work.

 Minor in Psychology